UniversalDependencies/tools/v2-conversion/README.md

 ## Usage

-The script requires python3.
+The script requires Python 3.
 You can run the script with the following command.

 ```
 python convert.py PATH_TO_CONLLU_FILE > OUTPUT_PATH